westonnelson/LayerZero_V2_OFT_Example_Deployments/README.md

 - run `pnpm install --save-dev @nomicfoundation/hardhat-verify`
 - run `npx hardhat verify --network arbitrum` (+ your constructor arguments: which should be the 1. name 2. symbol 3.
 LZ endpoint 4. delegate address
 - (complete the above task for each chain you deploy your OFT to.)
-- run `npx hardhat lz:oapp:wire --oapp-config layerzero.cinfig.ts`
+- run `npx hardhat lz:oapp:wire --oapp-config layerzero.config.ts`
 - Make sure you have a Hardhat task created to send tokens cross-chain
 - run `npx hardhat lz:oft:send --contract-a <contract-a> --recipient-b <recipient-address-chain-b> --network-a <network> --network-b <network> --amount <amount>`